tidymodels/embed/tests/testthat/_snaps/discretize_xgb.md

       Operations:

-      Discretizing variables using XgBoost all_predictors()
+      Discretizing variables using xgboost all_predictors()